HansvanGorp/U-Flow-ICASSP/README.md

 ```
 python dataloading.py -data_loc="target_folder"
 ```
-It should then list how many recordings where found by the dataloader.
+It should then list how many recordings were found by the dataloader.

 ## Testing
 The provided model checkpoints and additional models can be tested in terms of their KL-divergence on overnight sleep statistics, accuracy and kappa, and visual inspection via plots.